Detecting Collective Excitations in Self-Gravitating Bose-Einstein Condensates via Faraday Waves: Numerical Results

-In Fig.~\ref{fwo}, we present the evolution of the perturbation amplitude $U(\tau)$ under varying Jeans frequencies $\Omega_J/\Omega_0 = 0, 0.1, 0.5, 1.2$, with fixed parameters $\omega/\Omega_0 = 1$, $q = -0.1$, and $\bar{\gamma} = 0.01$.
-The corresponding $\lambda$ values, determined by the relation $\lambda = 1 - 4(\Omega_J/\Omega_0)^2$, are $\lambda = 1.00$, $0.96$, $0.00$, and $-4.76$ respectively.
-For no self-gravity ($\Omega_J/\Omega_0 = 0$, $\lambda = 1$), the system resides at the center of the primary parametric resonance tongue, resulting in exponential growth of $U(\tau)$ despite weak damping ($\bar{\gamma} = 0.01$), characteristic of parametric instability that seeds Faraday waves.
-As $\Omega_J/\Omega_0$ increases to $0.1$ ($\lambda = 0.96$), the system remains within the parametric resonance tongue but approaches its boundary, exhibiting sustained growth of $U(\tau)$ at a reduced rate compared to the $\Omega_J = 0$ case, with Faraday waves forming at diminished amplitudes due to competition between parametric driving and incipient gravitational effects.
-At the critical transition point ($\Omega_J/\Omega_0 = 0.5$, $\lambda = 0$) where $\Omega_k = 0$, parametric resonance and Jeans instability coexist, leading to irregular, non-exponential growth of $U(\tau)$ that deviates from characteristic Faraday patterns.
-Finally, in the Jeans-dominated regime ($\Omega_J/\Omega_0 = 1.2$, $\lambda = -4.76$), self-gravity overwhelms parametric driving ($\Omega_k^2 < 0$), causing rapid exponential growth of $U(\tau)$ characteristic of gravitational collapse that suppresses Faraday wave formation.
-This progression confirms the phase diagram prediction (Fig.~\ref{spdw}) where increasing Jeans instability fragments parametric resonance structures, with the transition at $\Omega_J/\Omega_0 \sim 0.5$ ($\lambda = 0$) highlighting the sensitivity of driven quantum fluids to long-range attractive interactions.
+In the absence of self-gravity ($\Omega_J/\Omega_0 = 0$, $\lambda = 1$; Fig.~\ref{fwo}a), the system resides at the center of the primary parametric resonance tongue, resulting in exponential growth of $U(\tau)$ characteristic of parametric instability that seeds Faraday waves.
+For weak gravity ($\Omega_J/\Omega_0 = 0.1$, $\lambda = 0.96$; Fig.~\ref{fwo}b), the system remains within the parametric resonance tongue but approaches its boundary, exhibiting sustained growth at a reduced rate with Faraday waves forming at diminished amplitudes.
+At the critical transition ($\Omega_J/\Omega_0 = 0.5$, $\lambda = 0$; Fig.~\ref{fwo}c) where $\Omega_k = 0$, the system exhibits irregular, non-exponential growth that deviates from characteristic Faraday patterns.
+In the Jeans-dominated regime ($\Omega_J/\Omega_0 = 1.2$, $\lambda = -4.76$; Fig.~\ref{fwo}d) where $\Omega_k^2 < 0$, self-gravity drives rapid exponential growth characteristic of gravitational collapse, suppressing Faraday wave formation.

+This progression validates the stability phase diagram predictions, demonstrating how increasing gravitational strength systematically shifts the system from parametric resonance to Jeans instability dominance.
+The sensitivity of driven quantum fluids to long-range attractive interactions is highlighted by the sharp transition near $\Omega_J/\Omega_0 \sim 0.5$ ($\lambda = 0$), where the system behavior changes fundamentally.